 This estimate can be considered as a ceiling, as the actual foreseeable costs are expected to decrease with the development of the technology.

-Consequently, and considering: the effective usefulness of the new functions brought by 15118, the reasonable implementation cost compared to the amortization annuity and charging session costs, and the European industrial stake, AFIREV commits the essential actors concerned, beyond AFIREV members, to work on this deployment in France at the beginning of 2020 with the mobilization of adequate resources.
+Consequently, and considering: the effective usefulness of the new functions brought by 15118, the reasonable implementation cost compared to the amortization annuity and charging session costs, and the European industrial stake, AFIREV committed the essential actors concerned, beyond AFIREV members, to work on this deployment in France at the beginning of 2020 with the mobilization of adequate resources.

 More details and practical recommendations on this purpose are made in the published report (in french).
 In order to carry out this project, a concerted effort to accompany the actors by means of expertise, training, tool development, support and certification structures will have to be carried out with the appropriate means in 2020 and 2021.